RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/system_notes_001.md

 sending and receiving, document storage and composition, durable data backup, etc.

-I am working on a proof-of-concept system that fulfills the top-level requirements--cost, reliability, and hostability at single-user scale--and provides enough of the intended feature-set to demonstrate that implementing the _entire_ feature-set is feasible.
+I am working on a proof-of-concept system that fulfills the top-level requirements--cost, reliability, and hostability at single-user scale--and provides enough of the intended feature set to demonstrate that implementing the _entire_ feature set is feasible.
 That is, I'm building a set of foundational features--user management, logging and analytics, deployment, backups, hosting and networking, UI--that will support my initial feature set and provide a clear path for adding subsequent features.
 In this post I'm going to describe that foundation at a high level, making the case that it is effectively finished and most of the